lucasmreis/blogSource/src/posts/does-elm-harmonize-with-f.md

 ## A Server

 Years ago I worked with C#, and wrote a server with ASP.NET MVC.
-I thought I was going to write the server using F#/C# "interop" (and was not very happy about it :) ).
+In this project, I thought I was going to write the server using F#/C# "interop" (and was not very happy about it :) ).
 How glad I was to come accross an "F# native" web server framework called [Suave](https://suave.io/).
 Suave in portuguese means *smooth*, and that's exactly how it feels to write a server with it!

 For instance, look at the final code for the server: